desktopui/silver-bullet/README.md

 **Microsoft Office**

-Classic fully client-side with a huge legacy and with ongoing process of rewriting.
+Classic, client-side value, with a huge legacy and with ongoing process of rewriting.
 No Linux version.

 **Adobe Photoshop**

-Classic fully client-side with a huge legacy and with ongoing process of rewriting.
+Classic, client-side value, with a huge legacy and with ongoing process of rewriting.
 No Linux version.

 **Skype**